aiaaee/Forward-Kinematics-Prediction-of-KUKA-LBR-iiwa/README.md

 CatBoost is particularly well-suited for this task:

-- Excellent at capturing the highly non-linear relationship between joint angles and Cartesian position
+- Excellent performance on tabular data (joint angles → Cartesian position)
-- Extremely fast training and inference
-- Strong performance on tabular kinematic data
+- Strong ability to capture complex non-linear relationships in kinematic mappings
-- Requires minimal hyperparameter tuning compared to neural networks
+- Requires minimal hyperparameter tuning compared to many other models
+- Robust to overfitting and works well even with moderate dataset sizes
+- Fast training and efficient inference
+- Native support for multi-output regression (predicting x, y, z simultaneously)

-It serves as a powerful and practical surrogate model when an analytical FK solution is unavailable or when a fast approximate model is needed.
+It provides a powerful and practical surrogate model for learning the forward kinematics of the KUKA LBR iiwa purely from simulation data.

 ---